-The Eno tool includes a unique service that allows you to get your full card information as soon as you’re approved, rather than having to wait until you get the physical card in the mail.
+The Eno tool includes a unique service that allows you to get your full account information as soon as you’re approved, rather than having to wait several business days for the physical card to arrive in the mail.
 That includes the account number, expiration date, and CVV security code.
 Or, if your card is lost or stolen, Eno can provide your replacement card information instantly to help you get back on track more quickly.

 Capital One credit cards are available for people of all credit ranges.
 Check out some of Capital One’s best credit cards below.

 Read more in our Review of the Capital One VentureOne Rewards Card

 Read more in our Review of the Capital One Quicksilver Cash Rewards Credit Card